hexa-decim8/girltalk/README.md

 ### Updates ###
 * Added multi-user support
-* I have recently added support for options to make the process of setting up reverse SSH tunnels even easier than before.

 ### NOTE! ###
 This script does not work cleanly with AWS ssh keys (yet).